eshneken/cto-bizlogic-helper/README.md

-# CTO ECAL Application Helper
+# CTO Bizlogic Helper
-The purpose of this module is to serve as an external helper for any business logic for the ECAL 3.0 application that is better served living outside the core VBCS Application.
+The purpose of this module is to serve as an external helper for any business logic for the suite of Cloud Technology Office (CTO) applications that are better served living outside the core VBCS Application.
+This module is currently configured to support direct database access for STS & ECAL.

 The app requires a file named *config.json* to be present the same directory from which the app is run.
 A sample file (with identifying credentials removed) looks like this: